Rest easy Gardeners,

 Planning Ahead

 You can pretty much count on getting unexpected frosts in the St Louis area.
-Yet, with a little planning you can be ready.
-Historical first frost and last frost dates will aid you in selecting best planting times for your plants.
+Yet, with a little planning, you can be ready.
+Historical first frost and last frost dates will aid you in selecting the best planting times for your plants.
 A few tips:

-- Historical first frost date in the St Louis Missouri area is October 15, last spring historical frost date April 15.
+- The historical first frost date in the St. Louis, Missouri area is October 15, and the last spring historical frost date is April 15.
 Of course, Mother Nature likes to throw out a frost before or after these dates to keep us humble.

 - Our environment is loaded with “microclimates.”
 You may have a place in your landscape that stays a little warmer or colder.
 These areas can aid you in growing better plants.
 Buildings or larger trees and shrubs can protect plants from unexpected frosts.
 Observe temperatures in these areas.

 - Some plants tolerate frost well and can be planted in early spring or even late fall.
-They include: pansies, lettuce, spinach, kale and other cold weather vegetables, trees, shrubs and perennials.
-Many others should be planted when danger of frost has passed.
-They include: tomatoes, peppers and other warm weather vegetables and annuals.
+They include pansies, lettuce, spinach, kale, and other cold-weather vegetables, trees, shrubs, and perennials.
+Many others should be planted when the danger of frost has passed.
+They include tomatoes, peppers and other warm-weather vegetables and annuals.

-- Perennial and Shrubs can be planted anytime in spring when the soil has dried out a bit and can be worked.
-Working too wet soil causes a clumpy, dense soil most plants hate.
-Perennials and shrubs can be planted anytime March through October.
-To give plants plenty of time to settle in before hard winter hits-around Christmas time-plant perennials and shrubs 6-8 weeks before December 25.
+- Perennials and shrubs can be planted anytime in spring when the soil has dried out a bit and can be worked.
+Working too wet soil causes clumpy, dense soil that most plants hate.
+Perennials and shrubs can be planted anytime from March through October.
+To give plants plenty of time to settle in before hard winter hits around the December holiday time, plant perennials and shrubs 6-8 weeks before December 25.